kuma0605/vue-fixed-table-header/README.md

 # vue-fixed-table-header

 > fixed table header of vue2

+## works well in all browser
+### but one issue that scrollbar only hidden in chrome and browsers on phones.
+### solutions are welcomed.

 ## Build Setup